kankankankankankan/github-trending/README.md

 ## Go

+* 【2025-12-29】[looplj / axonhub](https://github.com/looplj/axonhub) - AxonHub is a modern AI gateway system that provides a unified OpenAI ( Chat Completion, Responses), Anthropic, Gemini and AI SDK compatible API
+* 【2025-12-29】[nginx / nginx-gateway-fabric](https://github.com/nginx/nginx-gateway-fabric) - NGINX Gateway Fabric provides an implementation for the Gateway API using NGINX as the data plane.
 * 【2025-12-22】[bitxeno / atvloadly](https://github.com/bitxeno/atvloadly) - Easily sideload the IPA to AppleTV
 * 【2025-12-22】[hatchet-dev / hatchet](https://github.com/hatchet-dev/hatchet) - 🪓 Run Background Tasks at Scale
 * 【2025-12-15】[VictoriaMetrics / VictoriaLogs](https://github.com/VictoriaMetrics/VictoriaLogs) - Fast and easy to use database for logs, which can efficiently handle terabytes of logs